lilciv/RustServerInstaller/README.md

 Tested on Windows 10, Windows 11, and Windows Server 2019.

+This script is not supported on Windows 7 in any way.
+It will not run.

 ## Custom Maps
 One thing to note about using Custom Maps: